 - First, it means producing the template, then you start spraying.
 Stencils can be sprayed in one or more colors or painted on walls.
-Most of them are truely ” woodcut ” but photorealistic.
+Most of them are true ” woodcut ” but photorealistic.
 The template is producing quickly and in mass – so Stencils are also often used for political statements.

 3D Street art

-- Street art 3D is understood something differently.
+- Street art 3D is understood differently.
 Either: Large installations or three-dimensional Tape Art, which stretches from the walls and conquers the entire space.
 Small objects that hide almost in public space.
 Whoever discovers them, becomes a Gulliver in a strange dwarf world.
 Or: Two-dimensional images that create a spatial impression with optical means.
 Photo Realistic like a trompe l’oeil.
 Open chasms beneath the feet.
 A look grants the surface.
 Like place things that are not there.